usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 When this element is present in the declaration of an OSCAL control component, the component (prop, param, part) must be the only component of that class given in its (group, control, subcontrol, or part) context.
-In other words, no other element child of the same parent may have the same `@class` value (at the level of syntax) or be bound to the same component type (at the semantic level).
+In other words, no other element child of the same parent may have the same `@class` value.

 ### &lt;required> Requirement constraint